Expert Stove Installations Since 2012

 2: The stove/appliance will not work efficiently with the increased draw from 8 inch flues on 5 or 6 inch appliances.

-3: Often the heat conducted up the pipe and the force needed to fit the adaptor tends to crack the bottom pot of your flue liner over time creating a fire & poisonous fumes hazard.
+3: Often the heat conducted up the pipe and the force needed to fit the adaptor tightly to the chimney tends to crack the bottom pot of your flue liner over time, creating a fire & poisonous fumes hazard.

-4: While it is still law to use these adaptors, manufacturers will always recommend relining a chimney in their manuals, however tend not to publicly push this as it would be a loss in sales.
+4: While it is still law to use these adaptors, manufacturers will always recommend relining a chimney in their manuals, however some stove shops tend not to publicly push this as it would be a loss in sales due to extra costs.

 Before purchasing a stove, please click the relevant tabs below to help advise you.

 How Much does it cost to install a stove?